Portuguese Macau: 19th century on

 On 26 March 1887, the Lisbon Protocol was signed, in which China recognised the "perpetual occupation and government of Macao" by Portugal who in turn, agreed never to surrender Macau to a third party without Chinese agreement.
 This was reaffirmed in the Treaty of Peking on 1 December.
 A growing nationalist movement in China voiced disapproval of the treaty and questioned its validity.
 Although the Nationalist (Kuomintang) government in China vowed to abrogate the "unequal treaties", Macau's status remained unchanged.

 The 1928 Sino-Portuguese Treaty of Friendship and Trade reaffirmed Portuguese administration over Macau.

 Second World War

 Macau's population doubled during World War II (1939–1945) due to the influx of people fleeing the Japanese occupation of Southeast Asia.
-The main origin of the refugees was from neighboring cities such as Canton and Hong Kong.
+The refugees mainly came from neighboring cities such as Canton and Hong Kong.
 Japan respected the neutrality of Portugal.